CoLRev-Environment/colrev/docs/source/foundations/colrev.rst

 As a result, a key question is how literature review technology should differ depending on the type of review.
 The main propositions of CoLRev are:

-- The generic literature review process (search, prescreen, screen, synthesize with the corresponding record management steps) applies to all types of reviews
+- The generic literature review process (search, prescreen, screen, synthesize with the corresponding record management steps) applies to all types of reviews.
-- The most substantial differences are found in the synthesis step, which involves different types of data (e.g., structured, unstructured), different forms of synthesis (e.g., narrative, statistical) and subtasks (e.g., quality appraisal, meta-analysis, manuscript development)
+- The most substantial differences are found in the synthesis step, which involves different types of data (e.g., structured, unstructured), different forms of synthesis (e.g., narrative, statistical) and subtasks (e.g., quality appraisal, meta-analysis, manuscript development).
-- In the other processes, differences between review types manifest in different parameters
+- In the other processes, differences between review types manifest in different parameters.
-- As an implication, tools should be designed to synergize in all operations that precede the synthesis and provide flexibility for different forms of synthesis that are in line with the respective type of review
+- As an implication, tools should be designed to synergize in all operations that precede the synthesis and provide flexibility for different forms of synthesis that are in line with the respective type of review.

 .. _area_design: